Rosie Day: Career

 Day's performance in the 2017 drama Butterfly Kisses was well received, with the film going on to win a Crystal Bear at the 67th Berlin International Film Festival.
 Day appeared as Pam Tennison in the ITV miniseries Prime Suspect 1973 that same year, and began starring as Tina Pemberton in the Sky One comedy-drama series Living the Dream; a role she played until 2019.

 In 2018, Day starred as Sierra, a troubled boarding school pupil, in the supernatural horror film Down a Dark Hall.
 Describing herself as a feminist, Day said that she was attracted to the project because of its female-centred approach.
 She then portrayed actress Jane Asher in a 2019 episode of Sky Arts' Urban Myths, and starred as the drug-addicted mother of a newborn in the 2020 psychological thriller film Baby, with Screen Daily describing her performance in the latter as "expressive" and "persuasive".

 Day starred in the improvisational comedy film Real Love in 2021, as well as voicing the character of Meteion in the video game Final Fantasy XIV: Endwalker.
 Following guest roles on McDonald & Dodds and Call the Midwife that same year, Day appeared in the self-penned one-woman show, Instructions for a Teenage Armageddon, which—after previewing in 2020—ran from February to March 2022 at the Southwark Playhouse.
 Writing for WhatsOnStage.com, Alun Hood described her portrayal of Eileen in Armageddon as "impressive and unsettling", adding that it was imbued with "sparky, nihilistic wit".
 Next, Day co-starred as murder victim Kelly Flint in the vigilante thriller film Hard Home, which debuted on streaming platforms in 2024.

 Other work

 It was announced in March 2025 that Day's debut novel, Vipers, had been acquired by Serpent's Tail for release in 2027.
-It follows the publication of her non-fiction book, Instructions for a Teenage Armageddon, in 2021.
+It follows the publication of her non-fiction book, Instructions for a Teenage Armageddon, in 2021. and I Think I Like Girls in 2025.
+Her Audible Original, The Tutor starring Mia Mckenna-Bruce and Alex Hassell went to Number One in 2026.